-A Horseman and Wrangler will be assigned to your crew for the initial processing through Camping Headquarters and will guide you through the steps outlined in the Cavalcade Guidebook to Adventure.
-They will be spending the morning of your arrival day shoeing horses and checking tack.
-They will be available to meet your crew at 1:00pm at the Welcome Center on your arrival day to process you through Camping Headquarters and to prepare you for your circle ride the next day.
+A Horseman and Wrangler will be assigned to your crew for the duration of your trek.
+They will spend the morning of your arrival day checking tack and shoeing horses to prepare for your trek.
+They will then meet you at 1 pm at the Welcome Center, help with initial processing through Camping Headquarters, and will guide you through the steps outlined in the Cavalcade Guidebook to Adventure to ensure you're ready for your circle ride the following day.